-The RIOT film installation experience reveals to viewers how they might react in the face of imminent danger.
+The RIOT film installation experience allows viewers to consider how they might react in the face of imminent danger.
 A webcam or camera is used to monitor each viewer’s facial characteristics as they watch the film, and the video narrative responds accordingly.

-For example, if the viewer becomes agitated, the character in the film responds defensively or impatiently.
-The same is true for a number of other emotional responses, like calmness or fear.
+For example, if the viewer appears agitated, the character in the film responds defensively or impatiently.
+The same is true for a number of other assessed emotional expressions, such as calmness or fear.

 Development of a New Prototype

-During her time at the ThoughtWorks Arts Residency, Karen worked with ThoughtWorks developers on a new machine learning-based facial expression detection system, and on enhancing the storyline management and RIOT user experience.
+During her time at the ThoughtWorks Arts Residency, Karen worked with ThoughtWorks developers on a new machine learning-based facial expression analysis system, and on enhancing the storyline management and RIOT user experience.

-As a result, Karen can add new detectable emotions to the experience, and can add new narrative layers to the RIOT prototype via a custom-built user interface.
+As a result, Karen can add new emotional expressions to the experience, and can add new narrative layers to the RIOT prototype via a custom-built user interface.

-The RIOT experience works with a deep neural net toolkit for emotion analysis, created by ThoughtWorks, named EmoPy.
+The RIOT experience works with a deep neural net toolkit for emotional expression analysis, created by ThoughtWorks, named EmoPy.
 The system has been made open source in order to provide free access beyond existing closed-box commercial implementations, both widening access and encouraging debate.

 As of 2019, EmoPy is featured as a ThoughtWorks project on the Open Source homepage.